jonsofte/ip-watcher/Readme.md

 Example: **Information** or **Debug**

 **IPWatcher_CronScheduleConfiguration__CronSchedule:**
 The Cron schedule for triggering a run of the check.
-Se https://crontab.guru/
+See [crontab guru](https://crontab.guru/)
 Example: * 10 * * *

-**IPWatcher_AzureStorageConfiguration__Authentication__X509CertificatePath:**
-Path of the PFX Certificate that is being used in the application to authenticate to the Azure Application SP.
-Note: The file must also be mounted into the container at the same path.
-Example: /certificates/certwithkey.pfx

 **IPWatcher_AzureStorageConfiguration__Blob__AccountUri:**
 URL to the Azure Storage Blob.